Our Skills Pool is open for business!

 - Increased worker preferences of entrepreneurship, career breaks, and the gig-economy mean that flexibility gets valued by all sides.

-- Expertise sharing between analogous fields in different industries.
+- The sharing of expertise between analogous fields in different industries.

 - Expansion in the number of skills and niche sub-sets as new exploration and extraction techniques are adopted.

 - More operations are project-based, where a team of people with specific skills get pulled together, rather than static job descriptions.